Fredericksburg, TX 78624

 Experience Enchanted Rock

-The Texas Hill Country is famous for its scenic beauty, and there aren't many places that typify this better than Enchanted Rock.
-In fact, the Enchanted Rock State Natural Area is widely known as one of the most beautiful places in Texas, and it's easy to see why.
+The Texas Hill Country is famous for its scenic beauty, and there aren't many places that typify this better than Enchanted Rock State Natural Area.
 The crux of the park is the 425-foot-tall dome of pink granite that towers over the live oak trees, ponds, and streams at its base.
-Although you can get a good look at Enchanted Rock from one of the various hiking trails in the area, you can't leave without ascending the Summit Trail to the top of the dome.
-From the top, you'll be treated to stunning views of miles of gorgeous Hill Country terrain.
+Although you can get a good look at Enchanted Rock from one of the various hiking trails, you can't leave without ascending the Summit Trail to the top of the dome.
+From the top, you'll be treated to stunning views of miles of gorgeous Texas Hill Country terrain.

 Although the views are more than worth the trip, they aren't the only thing to enjoy while you're at the Enchanted Rock State Natural Area.
-During the day, you can take some great photos, go rock climbing, and try to spot some of the indigenous wildlife.
+During the day, you can take some great photos, go rock climbing, and enjoy wildlife viewing.
 Stay until after the sun sets and you'll be rewarded with some of the best stargazing in Texas.
 In fact, Enchanted Rock State Natural Area was designated as an International Dark Sky Park by the International Dark-Sky Association.
 If you enjoy being outdoors and you want to experience one of Texas' most scenic places, you owe yourself a trip to Enchanted Rock.

 Fredericksburg, TX 78624